eurostat/gridviz/README.md

 #### JoyPlotStyle

-JoyPlotStyle allows you to visualize a grid in the form of a 'joyplot' - named after Joy Division's "Unknown Pleasures" album cover.
+JoyPlotStyle allows you to visualise a grid in the form of a 'joyplot' - named after Joy Division's "Unknown Pleasures" album cover.

 ```javascript
 const style = new gridviz.JoyPlotStyle({